kumar-github/tutorial-resources/X.md

 silently** — a permanent fixture in production code that logs elapsed time without anyone having to remember it's even there.

-`timing-utils` solves both the problems by providing one class for each context:
+`timing-utils` solves both problems by providing one class for each context:

 <div align="center">